REGIONAL HIGH SCHOOL ATHLETIC TRAINING PROGRAM

-To ensure the health of our area high school athletes, Pullman Regional Hospital’s Orthopaedic Center of Excellence has partnered with Colton, Garfield-Palouse, Potlatch and Pullman school districts to provide Certified Athletic Trainers at each school and serve more than 750 kids.
-The program also includes a free weekly clinic available to student athletes, consistent return-to-play protocol and timely access to orthopaedic consults.
+To ensure the health of our area high school athletes, Pullman Regional Hospital’s Orthopedic Center of Excellence has partnered with Colton, Garfield-Palouse, Potlatch and Pullman school districts to provide Certified Athletic Trainers at each school and serve more than 750 kids.
+The program also includes a free weekly clinic available to student athletes, consistent return-to-play protocol and timely access to orthopedic consults.

 An organized program ensures high school athletes are well prepared for activities, properly and efficiently treated for injuries and can return to play safely and quickly.

 - A vision to building a sustainable long-term program

 - 3-year contract with each high school for full-service athletic training benefits, tailored for each school

 - Athletic trainers will attend practices, games and camps based on the schools’ unique needs

 - All athletes injured during their sporting event will have access to weekly clinics (at no cost)

 - All athletes will have timely access to evaluation and treatment with Inland Orthopedic Surgery & Sports Medicine physicians

 Pullman Regional Hospital (PRH) has contracted with the Colton School District for 16 years to provide athletic training services for student-athletes during practices, games, and camps in addition to providing treatment to injured athletes—at no additional cost—at PRH’s outpatient physical therapy clinic.
 While the cost of providing these services have far surpassed the contracted rates the school district can afford to pay, the benefit for these young athletes is priceless, especially as ramifications of concussion injuries have become more deeply researched.